Jaw-dropping South Asia Snorkeling: The 10 Best Spots in Indonesia

 While many visitors make sure to put in as much snorkeling time as possible checking out the armada of sea turtles that hang out just a few feet from the beach, if you’re looking for something a bit more unique, be sure to make your way to the Gili Meno statues, an underwater sculpture garden.

-Because the site is not only what mermaid dreams are made of, it makes for some of the most epic photo ops on earth., so don’t forget to bring a great underwater camera or waterproof camera case that’s built to last because you won’t be able to get enough of this place!
+Because the site is not only what mermaid dreams are made of, it makes for some of the most epic photo ops on earth, so don't forget to bring a great underwater camera or waterproof camera case that’s built to last because you won't be able to get enough of this place!

 BACK TO TOP